serghine-abdelillah/DeepLearning-Projects/Transfer Learning/README.md

   - X-ray Images (COVID cases)
   - Ground-truth segmentation masks

-Dataset not included in the repo so please download the link available in the notebook.
+### Please Note that Dataset not included in the repo so please download the link available in the notebook.